flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Just like the PSP saga, the initial exploits required a lot of effort and could be easily patched by Sony, thereby resulting in a disadvantageous cat-and-mouse game.
 However, as it happened with the PSP, it was a matter of time before a discovery broke the fundamental security of this system: its chain of trust.

 In 2011, George Hotz (along with the fail0verflow team) published another breakthrough, **the private encryption keys that Sony uses to sign binaries executed by `metldr`**.
 Binaries loaded during that boot stage are signed with an ECDSA key.
 Being an asymmetric encryption system, this means that anyone that possesses the private key (Sony, and now _others_) can encrypt and sign binaries, consequently, they will look 'authentic' in `metldr`'s eyes.
 Since `metldr` is the third boot stage before loading `lv1` (the hypervisor), this means hackers will be able to customise or develop their own hypervisor, kernel and anything underneath it.
-On top of that, every Playstation 3 in the market will also think the custom binaries are authentic.
+On top of that, every PlayStation 3 in the market will also think the custom binaries are authentic.
 All in all, a [Pandora-style](`r ref("playstation-portable#tab-8-3-pandora")`) exploit completely done with software.

 The discovery of this key, which should have been computationally unfeasible, is possible thanks to what is considered a 'blunder' in Sony's implementation of the ECDSA algorithm.
 To make a long story short, the mathematical formula used for ECDSA uses a random value which Sony never changed in all the update files they distributed `r cite("anti_piracy-ecsda")`, turning that number into a constant, thereby making it easier to solve the other variables, which is what happened eventually.